Portugal City Travel Guide: Porto

 Rede Expressos for buses to most destinations in Portugal.
 Coimbra is around 90 mins by bus from Porto.

-There are buses with ALSA to Salamanca in Spain taking 6 hours and 15 minutes.
+There are buses with ALSA/Internote to Salamanca in Spain taking 6 hours and 15 minutes.
+The bus station is at Casa da Musica.
 Buses from Porto to Madrid take 9 hours, 15 minutes.

 City bus terminals are in front of Sao Bento Station, at Praça da Liberdade and Cordoaria.
 Bus tickets can be bought on the bus or at newspaper kiosks.